“You Are a Badass” is a self-help and motivational book written for a wide and general audience.

 - Your subconscious mind drives you: make sure it serves you well

-- Go for the things you want without caring for what people think
+- Go for the things you want without caring about what people think

 - If you failed to change over and over, hire a coach